privacyguides/privacyguides.org/docs/frontends.md

 !!! tip

     ProxiTok is useful if you want to disable JavaScript in your browser, such as [Tor Browser](https://www.torproject.org/) on the Safest security level.

-When you are using a ProxiTok instance, make sure to read the privacy policy of that specific instance.
-ProxiTok instances can be modified by their owners and therefore may not reflect their associated privacy policy.
-Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII.

 ## YouTube